 - provide clear and precise information about the intended purpose;

-- provide an option to deny consent to use them;
+- give an option to deny consent to use them;

 - provide user-friendly opt-in and opt-out options; and